Lydia Anderson she/her MACP, RCC

 A little more about me

-My work is informed by attachment theory and relational perspectives, which focus on how early and ongoing relationships shape our sense of safety, self-worth, and connection with others.
-In counselling, this means paying close attention to patterns of closeness, trust, and emotional protection, and supporting people to develop more secure and supportive ways of relating to themselves and to others.
+My work is informed by attachment theory and relational perspectives, which explore how relationships shape our sense of safety, self-worth, and connection.
+I support clients in developing greater self-understanding and more secure ways of relating to themselves and others.

-I also bring an awareness of how larger systems and cultural norms can affect wellbeing.
-Many of the people I work with have experienced being overlooked, treated unfairly, or excluded within institutions and everyday social expectations.
+I also bring an awareness of how larger systems and cultural contexts can affect wellbeing.
 I strive to offer a counselling space that is affirming and welcoming of people of all gender identities, sexual orientations, neurotypes, cultures, and lived experiences.
-Clients do not need to explain or justify the impact of bias, privilege, or unequal treatment in order to feel welcomed and to belong in the counselling space.

 I am grateful to live and work on the unceded and traditional territory of the Stó:lō people, and I hold respect for the histories, knowledge, and ongoing presence of Indigenous communities in this place.

-I consider it both a privilege and a genuine joy to work alongside people as they reflect, grow, and move toward greater clarity and wellbeing.
+I consider it a privilege to work alongside people as they reflect, grow, and move toward greater clarity and wellbeing.

 Professional background